justcodeitrich/Book-Intro-To-Ruby/README.md

-This directory is for the Ruby portion of Launch School
+This directory is for the LS book - Introduction to programming with Ruby